A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Introduction

 \section{Introduction}

-The current cosmological standard model of $\Lambda$CDM is based on many different observations of the Universe on large scales, especially the \acidx{CMB} (see e.g. the balloon-based BOOMERanG experiment by \citet{Bernardis2000,MacTavish2006}, as well as observations with increasing accuracy by the space missions WMAP (\citet{Hinshaw2013}) and Planck (\citet{Collaboration2018})), the large-scale structure of the cosmic web (see e.g. the Dark Energy Survey (DES) \citet{Abbott2022a}, (extended) Baryon Oscillation Spectroscopic Survey (eBOSS/BOSS) \citet{Alam2021}, \citet{Collaboration2009}), and measurements of the distance ladder using stellar standard candles (see e.g. \citet{Perlmutter1999,Schmidt1998,Riess1998,Perlmutter2003}).
+The current cosmological standard model of $\Lambda$ cold dark matter ($\Lambda$CDM) is based on many different observations of the Universe on large scales, especially the cosmic microwave background (CMB) (for example, readers can refer to the balloon observations of millimetric extragalactic radiation and geophysics (BOOMERanG) experiment by \citet{Bernardis2000} and \citet{MacTavish2006}, as well as observations with an increasing accuracy by the space missions Wilkinson Microwave Anisotropy Probe (WMAP) (\citet{Hinshaw2013}) and Planck (\citet{Collaboration2018})) -- , the large-scale structure of the cosmic web (for example, readers can refer to the Dark Energy Survey (DES);\citet{Abbott2022a}, the (extended) Baryon Oscillation Spectroscopic Survey (eBOSS and BOSS);\citet{Alam2021}, Large Synoptic Survey Telescope \citet{Collaboration2009}) -- , and measurements of the distance ladder using stellar standard candles (see e.g., \citet{Perlmutter1999,Schmidt1998,Riess1998,Perlmutter2003}).
 However, the model comes with two major conundra, namely the still unknown nature of cold dark matter (CDM) and the nature of the cosmological constant $\Lambda$ which, according to measurements, each contribute roughly 25\% and 70\%, respectively, to the present-day energy density of the Universe.
 In attempts to better understand and constrain these components, an accurate measurement of the expansion rate, or Hubble parameter, over cosmic time is desired.
-Over recent years, discrepancies have been solidified between the measurement of this Hubble parameter at low redshifts $z$, the ``local'' Hubble constant, and the value of the latter, if high-$z$ data, notably encoded in the CMB, is extrapolated to the present.
-This issue goes under the header of ``Hubble tension (problem)'', and seems to be in conflict with basic assumptions of the $\Lambda$CDM model.
-In particular, the question arises whether $\Lambda$ should be replaced by a ``dark energy'' (DE) component, whose energy density and equation of state (EoS) can vary with time, in order to ``fit'' cosmological observables at various scales.
-Since the nature of $\Lambda$ has defied a resolution yet, despite theoretical efforts over decades, the Hubble tension adds even more urgency to investigate alternatives in the form of various DE models, which can be tested this way, using ever more precise measurements.
-Therefore, many cosmological observation campaigns analyze their data, not only in light of testing $\Lambda$CDM, but also to examine the possible signature of DE candidates with a time-varying EoS.
-Examples include the Dark Energy Survey (DES), see e.g. the Year 3 (DES-Y3) results in (\citet{Abbott2022}), or the CMB measurements by \citet{Collaboration2018}.
-These and other campaigns often employ a general representation of DE, with a possible time-dependent EoS parameter $w = p/\rho$, where $p$ and $\rho$ constitute a pressure and energy density, in some averaged sense or fluid approach.
-A useful representation of choice has been the so-called ``CPL parameterization'' by (\citet{Chevallier2001,Linder2003}) for the EoS parameter,
+Over recent years, discrepancies have been solidified between the measurement of this Hubble parameter at low redshifts $z$, the (local) Hubble constant $H_0$, and the value of the latter if high-$z$ data, notably encoded in the CMB, are extrapolated to the present.
+This issue goes under the header of the Hubble tension (problem), and seems to be in conflict with basic assumptions of the $\Lambda$CDM model.
+In particular, the question arises as to whether $\Lambda$ should be replaced by a dark energy (DE) component, whose energy density and equation of state (EoS) can vary with time, in order to fit cosmological observables at various scales.
+Since the nature of $\Lambda$ has defied a resolution as yet, despite theoretical efforts over decades, the Hubble tension adds even more urgency to investigate alternatives in the form of various DE models, which can be tested this way, using ever more precise measurements.